truenas/middleware/docs/userguide/index.rst

 To create a template, first install the desired FreeBSD or Linux operating system and configure it the way you want.
 The installation can be either to an existing jail or on another system.

-**NOTE:** if you are installing Linux, make sure to install the 32-bit version of the operating system as 64-bit Linux versions are not supported at this time.
+.. note:: if you are installing Linux, make sure to install the 32-bit version of the operating system as 64-bit Linux versions are not supported at this time.

 Once your configuration is complete, you need to create a tarball of the entire operating system that you wish to use as a template.
 This tarball needs to be compressed with **gzip** and end in a